alexs2112/University-Notes/GRST347/05 - Constantine.md

 	 - He is the only one sitting
 	 - Lots of propaganda to show that he is the strong emperor, Rome is coming back after the 3rd century crisis
 		 - Tries to erase the previous empires in favour for Constantine

+**Colossus of Constantine**:
+ - Giant head still exists, positioned in a way such that while you walk around it is always looking at you
+ - Exaggerated features, gigantic eyes, not a realistic depiction of the emperor
+	 - Sending a message, the emperor is huge and watching everybody
+ - Likely originally positioned at the end of a basilica, you would immediately see the giant statue as soon as you entered
 ### Constantine & Christianity
  - Known as the first Christian Roman Emperor
  - Explosion of Christianity after year 300